Basidiobolomycosis: Signs and symptoms

 Basidiobolomycosis may appear as a firm nodule in the skin which becomes purplish with an edge that appears to be slowly growing outwards.
 It is generally painless but may feel itchy or burning.
 There can be one lesion or several, and usually on the arms or legs of children.
 Pus may be present if a bacterial infection also occurs.
 The infection can spread to nearby structures such as muscles, bones and lymph nodes.

 A serious but less common type affects the stomach and intestine, which usually presents with tummy ache, fever and a lump.
 Lymphoedema may occur.

 Mechanism

 Basidiobolomycosis is a type of Entomophthoromycosis, the other being conidiobolomycosis, and is caused by Basidiobolus ranarum, a fungus belonging to the order Entomophthorales.
 B. ranarum has been found in soil, decaying vegetables and has been isolated from insects some reptiles, amphibians, and mammals.
 The disease results from direct entry of the fungus through broken skin such as an insect bite or trauma, or eating contaminated food.
 Diabetes may be a risk factor.
 The exact way in which infection results is not completely understood.

 Diagnosis

 Diagnosis is by culture and biopsy.

 A review in 2015 showed that the most common finding on imaging of the abdomen was a mass in the bowel, the liver, or multiple sites and bowel wall thickening.
-Initially, many were considered to have either a cancer of the bowel or Crohns disease.
+Initially, many were considered to have either a cancer of the bowel or Crohn's disease.